 The alternative route to getting a graduate job

 Luckily there is another way to get noticed by potential employers.
 The hidden jobs market is a recent development that marks an alternative way into the working world.
 The hidden jobs market is defined as roles that are available to be filled at a company, but are not advertised.
-Startups find they can easily fill roles through a network of friends and acquaintances, as well as with the CVs that they may already have in their database.
+Startups in particulat are finding they can easily fill roles through a network of friends and acquaintances, as well as with the CVs that they may already have in their database.
 They cut out the expenses incurred from using job boards and offer referral fees to employees, or simply reach out to likely candidates directly over social media when they spot someone with the right experience.

 This makes it both easier and more difficult for the average graduate looking for a route into the industry.
 It can initially seem demotivating knowing that so many great jobs aren’t advertised at all, but luckily you are reading this blog post, so you are already at an advantage.
 Knowing how to navigate the hidden jobs market equates to you being a step ahead of the competition, and playing your cards right will mean your CV gets looked at by the right people.

-As job boards usually charge a fee the post on, startups may use social media to recruit before going elsewhere.
-DeliciouslyElla recently put out a message on her Instagram stories advertising a new position, which just goes to show that you need to be quick to spot the opportunities.
+As job boards usually charge a fee to post on, startups may use social media to recruit before going elsewhere.
+DeliciouslyElla put out a message on her Instagram stories advertising a new position, which just goes to show that you need to be quick to spot the opportunities.
 Follow the companies you love and be active and engaging across multiple platforms to get your name into their notifications.
-Make sure your LinkedIn is littered with keywords to make you visible to head-hunters, and fill out your profile page so that it’s easy to absorb your experience at a glance.
+Make sure your LinkedIn is littered with keywords to make you visible to head-hunters, and fill out your profile page so that it’s easy to absorb your experience in a glance.

 If you want to be on the front line for jobs, then ultimately you need to be proactive and stop waiting for the opportunity to come to you.
 Set up Google Alerts targeting the words associated with the type of role you are looking for and your inbox will notify you when something matching pops up.
 You might not have the time to crawl the web every day searching for something relevant, so this trick will save you a lot of precious time.